What is the Einstein Schools Programme?

-To get an idea of the topics that are addressed in Einstein Schools, look at these videos that introduce Einstein and his work on gravity.
+To get an idea of the topics that are addressed in Einstein Schools, look at these videos, books, and articles that introduce Einstein and his work on gravity.
 Once you have signed up to be a lead teacher, we will send you some more video and other resources later in the project.

 The lead teacher should register now to get notices and updates.

 Use the posters to generate interest with your students and to share the Einstein Schools Programme with your colleagues:

-- What are the predictions made in Einstein’s Theory of General Relativity and how can they be tested?
+- What are the predictions made in Einstein’s Theory of General Relativity?

 - How can gravity create compact objects like black holes and neutron stars?

 - How are gravitational waves created and how can they be detected?

-- What if gravity was very different in the way it worked, or didn’t exist at all?
+- What if gravity was very different in the way it works now, or didn’t exist at all?

 3 Start exploring!
 Begin with the resources we provide for you.
 Later, you will find a creative way to communicate the results of your explorations on a topic.
 Some possibilities include: